steindev/hcpusher/README.md

-# hcpusher
-c++ implementation of the Higuera-Cary Particle Pusher
+C++ implementation of the Higuera-Cary Particle Pusher and others.

-used references:
+**References**

-Introduction of the particle pusher: https://dx.doi.org/10.1063/1.4979989 or https://arxiv.org/abs/1701.05605 https://doi.org/10.3847/1538-4365/aab114
+Introduction to the particle pusher: https://dx.doi.org/10.1063/1.4979989 or https://arxiv.org/abs/1701.05605 https://doi.org/10.3847/1538-4365/aab114